RResabala2015/resume-web/README.md

-# Resume Web RRDev template with Vite + Material UI in TypeScript
+# Resume Web RRDev template with React + Vite + Material UI in TypeScript

 ## How to use